harborhq/r-token/README.md

 ## Description

 R-Token is a permissioned token on the Ethereum blockchain, enabling token transfers to occur if and only if they are approved by an on-chain Regulator Service.
 The Regulator Service can be configured to meet relevant securities regulations, Know Your Customer (KYC) policies, Anti-Money Laundering (AML) requirements, tax laws, and more.
 Implemented with the correct configurations, the R-Token standard makes compliant transfers possible, both on exchanges and person to person, in ICOs and secondary trades, and across jurisdictions.
-R-Token enables ERC-20 tokens to become regulated securities.
+R-Token enables ERC-20 tokens to be used for regulated securities.

 ## How It Works